ansible/terraform-provider-aap/docs/index.md

 }

 resource "aap_inventory" "my_inventory" {
-  name        = "My new inventory" description = "A new inventory for testing" variables = jsonencode(
+  name         = "My new inventory" description  = "A new inventory for testing" organization = 1 variables = jsonencode(
     {
       "foo" : "bar"